Tough new laws to bring offenders to justice in NSW now in effect

 The victim revealed in a statement that he felt ashamed and embarrassed about what happened.

-Indigenous sexual abuse survivor falls through the cracks as government plays hard-ball
+Indigenous sexual abuse survivor falls through the cracks as the government plays hard-ball

 Kenneth Stagg, an Indigenous survivor of sexual abuse, has had his case for compensation dropped.